 Communication is the key to sustaining a long-term successful business.
 Now, for an online business, the best way to keep in touch with your customers is through email.
 You can create your email list by simply integrating a call-to-action subscribe button, or by collecting the emails of customers who have made purchases on your website.

-Once you have an email list in place, send regular newsletters to your customers showcasing new inventory, sending discount coupons, or even showing them related products to their previous purchase.
+Once you have an email list in place, send regular newsletters and drip email campaigns to your customers showcasing new inventory, sending discount coupons, or even showing them related products to their previous purchase.

 You must have noticed how efficiently Amazon integrates newsletters into its marketing campaigns.
 You can also get inspired by the eCommerce giant and start implementing those newsletter strategies yourself.